 A novel disc stabilization approach - What is it, and how does it work?

-The injectable polymer stabilization technology for degraded spinal discs is manufactured by Intralink-Spine in its ISO-13485:2016 certified manufacturing facility in Lexington, Kentucky.
+The injectable polymer stabilization technology for degraded spinal discs is manufactured by Intralink-Spine in its quality controlled manufacturing facility in Lexington, Kentucky.

 To administer the product, the liquid and solid vial components are combined and injected into the spinal disc.
 The tissue bonding monomers are delivered as a liquid and self-polymerize to form solid mechanically-functioning chains or "nano-tethers" of a purified organic molecule.